jsindt/intro-hpc-life-scientists-2021/_episodes/25-future-HPC.md

 ---
-title: "Parallel Models to Exploit Parallelism"
+title: "LECTURE: The future of HPC"
 teaching: 30
 exercises: 0
 questions: